Pespoca34/Pespoca34/README.md

 <details>
   <summary> More about me 🤗</summary>

   - 💬 I'm 20 years old, currently living in Portugal.
 I have fluency in English and have experience with Python, MySQL, MangoDB.
-I'm actually doing a trial in AbuseTotal for an internship, more focused in CiberSecurity and BackEnd.
+I'm actually doing a internship in AbuseTotal, more focused in CiberSecurity and BackEnd.

   - ⚡ I enjoy reading and studying a lot of different things, I also enjoy do magic tricks and play some soccer.
 I want to travel around the world, just imagine how crazy to say: "I've been in every country on earth" \o/.
 </details>